-This scene from a Satyajit Ray classic movie ‘Jana Aranya’, actually shows my shift from a 9–5 job-goer to an entrepreneur.
+This scene from a Satyajit Ray classic movie ‘Jana Aranya’, actually shows my shift from being a salaried person working 9 to 5 to being an entrepreneur.

-Here, one character (a businessman & an entrepreneur played by Lt. actor Utpal Dutt) explains the spirit and freedom of being an entrepreneur to another character (the job searcher played by Pradip Mukherjee) who has been desperately measuring the streets of the city for a job over a year.
+Here, one character (a businessman and entrepreneur played by the late Utpal Dutt) explains the spirit and freedom of being an entrepreneur to another character (the job searcher played by Pradip Mukherjee).
+The latter has been desperately roaming the streets of the city for a job over a year.

-After the first visit to Mumbai, 7 tedious yet productive years had passed until I finally decided to make the shift from the warmth of my Kolkata to a hard-toiling life of a Mumbaikar.
+It took me 7 tedious yet productive years to shift from the warmth of Kolkata to the toiling life in Mumbai.
 The shift to the ‘city which never sleeps’.

-I joined a renowned company in a good position.
+I joined a renowned company and I got a good position.
 But the disappointment soon dawned upon me.
 It was like being back to square one.
-I faced the same work scenario when I was working back in Kolkata.
-All was about power and position.
+I used to face the same scenario when I was working in Kolkata.
+Everything was about power and position.
 There was no depth of knowledge.
-The uneasiness had crawled back.
-I wanted to fill in the knowledge gap in the industry but still lacked in finding out a definite direction.
-Meanwhile, Mumbai was being hard on my pocket.
-It had taken all of my savings.
-I found it hard to make a living even though I was working in a reputed company in a ‘good position’.
+A sense of uneasiness began to crawl into me.
+Meanwhile, living in Mumbai was simply unaffordable.
+Mumbai took away all of my savings.
+It was hard to make a living even though I had a job.

 I had resorted to working as a freelance consultant on the pro-bono format on weekends.
 I used to fly on the weekends to see and meet different clients in different cities.
-On weekdays I would get back to my office desk.
-Funnily all these struggles and frustrations, never de-motivated me.
-It gave me the strength and confidence to become what I am today.
+On weekdays, I would get back to my office desk.
+Funnily all these struggles and frustrations never de-motivated me.
+Instead, these gave me the strength and the confidence to become what I am today.

-As I always say, “If you sacrifice you win here”.
+As I always say, “If you sacrifice, you win”.

 Mumbai is a fascinating city.
-The thousands of people who come down to this city every day, they come here to be something.
-To make something of their own.
+The thousands of people who come down to this city every day come here to do something better with their lives.
 But very few succeed.
-This is because a person should only be driven by three things.
-One being Passion, second being Dedication and third is Sacrifice.
-This was lesson number one that Mumbai taught me.
+This is because not everyone is driven by three most crucial things: passion, dedication and sacrifice.
+This was the first lesson I learnt in Mumbai.

-This is one of my favourite song, very close to my heart.
+This is one of my favourite songs – very close to my heart.

-I relate to this song, because the first time I saw the skyscrapers and the unimaginable luxurious houses of the city, I was dumbstruck.
-Standing at a point of my career where I faced work dilemma, I couldn’t imagine how I would ever establish myself in this city amongst the brutal environment and all the cutthroat competition.
+I relate to this song, because the first time I saw the skyscrapers and the unimaginable luxurious houses in Mumbai, I was dumbstruck.
+I was struggling to make a living, and I couldn’t imagine how I would ever establish myself in this city, given all its brutality and cutthroat competition.

-I was now ready to build something from nothing.
+I was now ready to build something out of nothing.

 I started my company out of my living room.

-When I attended conferences or seminars or went for client meets I realized that I had to have a business card.
-It looked very rude when I was not able to reciprocate the same action when somebody handed me their business card.
+When I attended conferences or seminars or went for client meetings, I realized that I had to have a business card.
+It looked very rude when I was not able to reciprocate the same action when somebody gave me their business card.
 Thus, I thought I had to get it done as soon as possible.
-I had determined thoughts of taking it to the top.

-To have a business card I needed to have a logo, a website, something that authenticated the existence of my company.
-This is when I started fending for a website name.
-I had to build my dream company and I wasn’t ready to compromise on any ground.
-One of my friends had recommended keeping the color Yellow as the primary color of my business venture.
-So, I had it in my mind to even keep the company name as ‘Yellow Consulting’.
-I wanted to draw a clear line of differentiation between the agency concept and consultancy.
+To have a business card I needed to have a logo, a website – something that authenticated the existence of my company.
+This is when I started searching for a website name.
+I had to build my dream company and I wasn’t ready to compromise in any way.
+One of my friends had recommended that I keep yellow as the primary color of my business venture.
+So, I was toying with the idea of calling it ‘Yellow Consulting’.

-This movie scene depicts my struggles and the dilemmas that I always had before even thinking to become an entrepreneur.
-The sole statement about fetching capital & other issues such as the risk of failure stopped me from venturing out into the world of business.
+This movie scene depicts my struggles and the dilemmas I faced even before becoming an entrepreneur.
+The very thought of fetching capital and other issues such as the risk of failure stopped me from venturing out into the world of business.

 Before any of you scroll further down, let me tell you, this blog speaks of the toils and all the ugly things of life without which success is inevitable.

-So, I never intended on doing business until I witnessed a knowledge gap from the most celebrated industry professionals and was forced to think an alternative way to educate and also make a living out of it.
+I never intended to have my own business until I witnessed serious gaps in the most celebrated industry professionals.
+I felt compelled to think of an alternative way to educate businessmen who needed help and also to think of making a living out of educating them.

-The ego of being senior blinded them from seeing anything beyond what they knew.
-If anybody challenged their outdated knowledge they would misuse their power to overplay but never attend & accept the fact that they lag in Knowledge.
-I felt a certain uneasiness.
-I wished to educate these people and help them in addressing their half-baked knowledge.
+Their egos kept them from seeing anything beyond what they knew.
+If anybody challenged their outdated knowledge, they would misuse their power to overpower anybody and never accept the fact that they are lagging behind in knowledge.

-How was the question, that hung in the air.
+But how?
+That was the question that hung in the air.

-I was still working in Kolkata when for the first time I was given the opportunity to speak at a forum in the year 1996 hosted by a renowned Global Foundation, all but without payment.
-This did not de-motivate me, but I was keener on impressing them in giving out values even though I would get nothing in return.
-I wanted to do away with the transactional relationship to every other person follows.
+I was still working in Kolkata when for the first time I was given an opportunity to speak at a forum in the year 1996 hosted by a renowned global foundation, all without payment.
+This non-payment of any honorarium did not de-motivate me: in fact, I felt keener to impress them with the value I could add through my sessions.
+I wanted to do away with the transactional relationship that every other person follows.

 The only reason why I searched for knowledge was to upgrade myself.
-To make myself ahead of the industry.
+To keep myself ahead of the industry.

-I always looked for one opportunity and I knew I could do something or the other out of it.
+I always looked for one opportunity and I knew I could make something or the other out of it.
 I believed in myself.
-I thought that maybe the hub of all corporations, the city of Mumbai could give me the deserved work satisfaction and recognition that I had never been bestowed with during my working years at Kolkata.
-This was not just because I had got bored with the city and work, but because of the frustration of knowing and still not being able to execute made me feel uneasy and trapped.
+I thought that maybe the hub of all corporations, the city of Mumbai could give me the work I wanted, some sense of job satisfaction and the recognition that Kolkata never gave me.
+This was because I knew I had the potential.
+Yet I was getting nowhere.

 All I had wished for then was just one chance.

 2001 was the year when I first landed in the city I had always dreamt about.
-I had come for a short period for an office project, but had overstayed for 6 months.
-Going back to Calcutta I had realized that whatever come may, I had to build my career here, in Mumbai.
+I had come for a short period for an office project, but overstayed for 6 months.
+After going back to Kolkata, I realized that come what may, I had to build my career here in Mumbai.

-As I went through the domain name selections I found disappointment yet again.
-The domain had already been claimed by somebody else and there was an existing consultancy with the same name.
-I hadn’t come to a conclusion with my company name hunting.
-With some hundred cups of coffee and several sleepless nights, the perfect name struck me.
+As I went through the domain name selections, I was disappointed again.
+There was an existing consultancy with the name Yellow.
+After some hundred cups of coffee and several sleepless nights, the perfect name struck me.
 I typed it without wasting a quarter of a millisecond.
 It was available!
 I bought it instantly.
-The Digital Fellow, yes, that was going to be my company name.
+The Digital Fellow – that was going to be my company name.

-The name of the company was finalized, but that didn’t mean that I could go to rest in peace.
-To bring up a website required immense hard work starting from Design, Content, Coding, and Functionality.
-An unending task list popped up in front of me.
+The name of the company now came into existence but that didn’t mean I could rest.
+To put a website together requires immense hard work of design, content, coding, and functionality.
+An unending list of tasks popped up in front of me.
 I was up for the challenge.

 The first thing that I needed was a logo for my website.
-With my unique website name, I didn’t want the logo with any sort of normal over abused design.
-It had to be unique just like I thought of my company and its name.
-Being a born artist my visualizing powers are way better than other people (without sounding too boastful).
+With my unique website name, I didn’t want a logo with any sort of normal, over-abused design.
+It had to be unique like the name of the company.

-This more or less gave me the feel of what I wanted my logo to be like.
-But still,there was something missing.
+This more or less gave me a feel of what I wanted my logo to be like.
+But there was something missing.
 I couldn’t well figure it out.
 A lot of brainstorming went into the process of logo making and sketching until I finally came up with the idea of portraying myself as the face of The Digital Fellow.
-This was when I started sketching myself.
+That was when I began sketching myself.

 Personification in the logo was needed.
-It had to communicate the values and ethics I was building with my company.
+The logo had to communicate the values and ethics I was building with my company.
 It had to uphold all the things I personally believed in.

 This has been the first ever sketch video that I had sent my gem of a designer to portray it on the digital software.

-Now, before my sketches could be portrayed in the actual digital software I had to get the family of designs right.
-The colors and what it should communicate to my audience had to be decided.
-Why and What colorshad to be chosen.
-These were the next big thing I had to get straight.
-This followed by drawing out the brand architecture and going on with both primary and secondary research.
-The goal was to get my brand identified the way I wanted it to.
-This was not an easy process rather a very tedious one.
-Any creative, has to be supported by data and exactly why I pushed myself to go through this process.
+Now, before my sketches could be portrayed in the actual digital software, I had to get the color family right.
+The colors and what they should communicate to my audience had to be decided.
+But which colors and why?
+These were the next big things I had to get right.
+The next thing to do was: primary and secondary research for brand architecture.
+The goal was to get my brand identified the way I wanted it to be identified.
+This was a very tedious process.
+Any creative output, has to be supported by data and this was exactly why I pushed myself really very hard.

-The procedure I followed to make up my Brand Identity
+The procedure I followed to make my brand Identity:

-This whole procedure helped me carve out the words for my brand that would go on to define it for the years that were to come.
-People would know what my brand stands for with these words
+This whole procedure helped me choose the right words for my brand that would go on to define it for the years that were to come.
+People would know what my brand stands for by reading these words.

-Now was the time to seek out the colours.
+Now was the time to finalize the colours.

-The colors had to be in accordance with my Brand’s style, personality and culture.
-Most importantly it had to be in line with my personality.
-I dug deep and thought of all the cult brands and how did they come to existence to make it Big.
+The colors had to be in accordance with my brand’s personality and culture.
+Most importantly, they had to be in line with my personality.
+I dug deep and thought of all the cult brands and how they had come into existence to make it big.
 I studied a lot.
-I made use of Aura Shashtra an age-old discipline which determined the colors that favoured me and decided on the color combination on which the designs for the website were to be made.
+I made use of Aura Shashtra, an age-old discipline which determined the colors that favoured me and decided the color combination on which the designs for the website were to be made.

-The color selection was an overwhelming process where I had made sure to leave no stone unturned.
+The color selection was an overwhelming process.
+I had to leave no stone unturned.
 Aura Shashtra had helped me in choosing the colors that were exactly in accordance with my zodiac.
 I also took help from the age-old Chinese tradition of determining the Yin & Yang for my website colors.

-I matched the data that I got after I affirmed with the chakras with color psychology to get the exact shades.
-I didn’t want to go wrong in making my brand and this played a very important role.
+I matched the data that I got with the chakras with color psychology to get the exact shades.
+I didn’t want to go wrong in making my brand and color played a very important role.

-All these knowledge finally gave birth to the first ever color palette for the website and the family for the website colors were finally completed by my designer.
+All this knowledge finally gave birth to the first ever color palette for the website and the family for the website colors were finally completed by my designer.
 A milestone was reached.